SPARTA

 The plug-in also allows the user to ‘Analyse’ the spatial encoding performance using objective measures described in [7,8], namely: the spatial correlation and the level difference.
 Here, the encoding matrices are applied to a simulated array, which is described by multichannel transfer functions of plane waves for 812 points on the surface of the spherical/cylindrical array.
 The resulting encoded array responses should ideally resemble spherical harmonic functions at the grid points.
 The spatial correlation is then derived by comparing the patterns of these responses with the patterns of ideal spherical harmonics, where ‘1’ means they are perfect, and ‘0’ completely uncorrelated; the spatial aliasing frequency can therefore be observed for each order, as the point where the spatial correlation tends towards 0.
 The level difference is then the mean level difference over all directions (diffuse level difference) between the ideal and simulated components.
 One can observe that higher permitted amplification limits [Max Gain (dB)] will result in noisier signals; however, this will also result in a wider frequency range of useful spherical harmonic components at each order.
 This analysis is primarily based on code written for publication [8], which compared the performance of various regularisation approaches of encoding filters, based on both theoretical and measured array responses.

-This plug-in was developed by Leo McCormack, Symeon Delikaris-Manias and Archontis Politis.
+Developers: Leo McCormack, Symeon Delikaris-Manias and Archontis Politis.

 Beamformer